aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 1. After that, you can use the command `exit` to drop the mysql connection.

-## Module-0C: Review the starting code for the serverless application
+## Module-0C: The starting code for the serverless application

 The code for the lambda functions resides within the path `src/app`.
 The first thing you need to do is install node dependencies by navigating to this folder and using the following command:

 `cd src/app && npm install`

-This folder has a few files.
-Review the content of the below files:
+The `src/app` folder has a few files:

 - **unicornParts.js**: Main file for the lambda function that lists unicorn customization options.
 - **customizeUnicorn.js**: Main file for the lambda function that handles the create/describe/delete operations for a unicorn customization configuration.
 - **dbUtils.js**: This file contains all the database/query logic of the application.
 It also contains all the connection requirements in plain text (that's suspicious!)
-- **httpUtils.js**: This file contains the http response logic from your application.

 In addition, these additional files reside in the folder.
 No need to review them closely at this point:

+- **httpUtils.js**: This file contains the http response logic from your application.
 - **managePartners.js**: Main file for the lambda function that handles the logic to register a new partner company.
 We will go into details on this one in Module 1.
 - **package.json**: Nodejs project manifest, including listing dependencies of the code